namtvit07/pushpop/README.md

 ## Pushpop API Documentation

 Steps and jobs are the heart of the Pushpop workflow.
-Any file can contain one or more jobs, and each job consists of one or more steps.
+Ruby jobs files contain one or more jobs, and each job consists of one or more steps.

 #### Jobs